rotki/rotki/docs/usage_guide.rst

 Crypto to crypto trades
 ------------------------

 Specify whether crypto to crypto trades are taxable and should be taken into account.
-If yes then each crypto to crypto trade also creates a "virtual" trade that sells or buys the crypto asset for FIAT and then sells or buys the FIAT for the other crypto asset.
+If yes then each crypto to crypto trade also creates a "virtual" trade that sells or buys the crypto asset for fiat and then sells or buys the fiat for the other crypto asset.

 Ethereum gas costs
 ---------------------